asukach/study/README.md

 7. Verify "Confirm Password" field presence.
 Field should be marked as required (*).
 8. Verify "First Name" field presence.
 Field should be marked as required (*).
 9. Verify "Last Name" field presence.
 Field should be marked as required (*).
 10. Verify "Gender" radio buttons "Male" and "Female" presence.
-Radio buttons field should be marked as required (*).
+2Radio buttons field should be marked as required (*).
 11. Verify "Weight" field presence.
 Field should be marked as required (*).
 12. Verify "Goal Weight" field presence.
 Field should be marked as required (*).
 13. Verify "Height" field presence.
 Field should be marked as required (*).